Your business is doing great locally, and now you are planning to take it one step further into new global markets.

 Cultural differences affect number formats and numeral systems of elements like date and time format as well as currency.
 Some countries, for example, adopt the 12-hour clock format while others follow the 24-hour clock format.

-- 3. Adapting User Interface for Variations in Text Length
+3. Adapting User Interface (UI) for Variations in Text Length

 Considering text length variation is another key practice for software internationalization.
 Internationalization will help you adapt your software user interface for variation in text length after translation to avoid issues associated with text expansion, for instance.

-Text expansion occurs when the text expands, after translation, to the extent that it overflows within other UI elements including buttons, menus, and text boxes.
+Text expansion occurs when the text expands and the number of letters increases, after translation, to the extent that the text overflows within other UI elements including buttons, menus, and text boxes.
 And unless it is accounted for, it can lead to several layout issues like text misalignment and text truncation.

 This is a real challenge as it can badly affect the readability and usability of your software, which can be confusing and frustrating for users who might find it difficult to navigate through it.